 |Health insurance programme at commune health stations (CHSs)||Yes||Yes (on-going inclusion of CHSs)|

 |Number of districts selected for the project||4 (2 urban districts and 2 rural districts)||3 (1 urban district and 2 rural districts)|

 Epidemiological and demographic background:

-Hai Duong and Haiphong are among the most populous provinces in the region with the population of around 2.5 million citizens each, with 75% and 50% of the population living in rural areas, respectively.
+Ninh Binh and Hai Phong are among the most populous provinces in the region, with 79% and 50% of the population living in rural areas, respectively.
 Despite the fact that there is no provincial-level data on the prevalence of common NCDs, some small-scale studies conducted in these provinces indicate the high prevalence of hypertension and its associated risk factors in the study sites.